Best Apple MacBook 2023: Jump Menu

 Best overall

-The M2 MacBook Air is much cheaper than the larger 14- and 16-inch Pro models, but you do miss out on some features: there's no HDMI slot and no SDXC card reader, for example, while throttling means you'll get higher performance from the Pro models.
-However, most aren't going to need that, so we think the Air M2 is the ideal balance.
+The M3 MacBook Air is much cheaper than the larger 14- and 16-inch Pro models, but you do miss out on some features: there's no HDMI slot and no SDXC card reader, for example, while throttling means you'll get higher performance from the Pro models.
+However, most aren't going to need that, so we think the Air M3 is the ideal balance.

 Best affordable

-There isn't really a budget MacBook, per se, but the 2020 MacBook Air is now the only Mac laptop you can buy for under the four-figure asking price.
+There isn't really a budget MacBook, per se, but the 2022 MacBook Air is the only Mac laptop you can buy for under a four-figure asking price.
 That'll be really important for a number of people who can't fork out the extra cash.
 You may be able to find one for even less refurbished if you're lucky.

-The MacBook Air is certainly no slouch even on older hardware, able to cope with the majority of day-to-day computing tasks with ease, as we cite in our MacBook Air M1 2020 review.
+The MacBook Air is certainly no slouch even on older hardware either, as the M2 chip is hardly that old and many won't tell the difference.
+It's easily able to cope with the majority of day-to-day computing tasks with ease, as we cite in our MacBook Air M2 2022 review.
 It really is an impressive bit of kit from Apple.

 Best pro

-There were aesthetic changes in 2021, and while the 2023 model doesn't change anything visually speaking, it's still a great laptop with superb battery life, plus small new additions such as HDMI 2.1 (for 4K/240Hz output) and Wi-Fi 6E speeds.
-Gone is the Touch Bar (it still lives on in the 13-inch 2022 Pro model though), and while the display still has a notch (just like the MacBook Air M2 featured above), we think it's hard not to fall in love with its bright Mini LED charms.
+There were aesthetic changes in 2021, and while the 2023 model doesn't change anything visually speaking – save for the new Space Black finish – it's still a great laptop with superb battery life, plus small new additions such as HDMI 2.1 (for 4K/240Hz output) and Wi-Fi 6E speeds.
+Gone is the Touch Bar (its last appearance is on the now-discontinued 13-inch 2022 Pro model), and while the display still has a notch (just like the MacBook Air M2 featured above), we think it's hard not to fall in love with its bright Mini LED charms.

 We think the 14-inch model here slightly edges out the 16-inch model in terms of the balance between power and portability – it's a little lighter and a little smaller if you need something that you can carry around.
-But the 16-inch model is also a five-star product, with even better battery life, but a higher cost.
+But the 16-inch model is also a five-star product, with even better battery life, but an even higher price.
 You can go wrong either way, unless you don't need this level of performance, in which case look elsewhere on this list.

 Best big screen

 For some the larger 15.3-inch display of this MacBook Air will make it the very best option on the market.
-Otherwise, generally speaking, this 2023 M2 model is an echo of the 2022 13-inch M2 equivalent – only physically larger.
+Otherwise, generally speaking, this M3-toting model is an echo of the 13-inch equivalent – only physically larger.

 Best maxed out

-For some people this final entry on our list will actually make sense turned on its head as the number one option to buy.
+For some people this entry on our list will actually make sense as the number one option to buy.
 But then it's also the most expensive, given it's the biggest and most powerful MacBook going.
-It's also the most powerful, and if you've got super-high demands then the 96GB unified memory model is untouchable compared to what the competition can offer.
+It's also the most powerful, and if you've got super-high demands then the 96GB unified memory model (for M2 Max) or 128GB (for M3 Max) is untouchable compared to what the competition can offer.

 If you really want to go all-out on a MacBook Pro then the 16-inch top-spec model fits the bill: as you can tell from our 2023 16-inch MacBook Pro review, it's a stunner in terms of both its looks and its performance, though bear in mind that this larger version is not as easy to carry around as the 14-inch edition.

-The price rises steeply as you start to configure the 16-inch model though – it maxes out at 96GB unified memory with a huge 8TB of internal storage on SSD in the 2023 configuration with all-new M2 Max processor.
+The price rises steeply as you start to configure the 16-inch model though – the late 2023 release with M3 silicon is actually slightly cheaper than the M2 silicon it replaces, although max that with 128GB memory and 8TB SSD and you'll be spending several thousand to own one.
 Despite all of this power, the laptop stays impressively quiet and cool even when faced with more demanding tasks, while battery life is still decent too.

 The 16.2-inch 3456 x 2234 pixel resolution display is absolutely gorgeous from any angle too – and just like the 14-inch model, the brightest you'll find in the MacBook line-up.
 External monitors and other peripherals can be connected through one of the three Thunderbolt 4 (USB-C) ports.
 There's also HDMI 2.1 out (with 4L/240Hz monitor support), an SDXC card slot, and a 1080p webcam to ensure all your comms and connectivity are on point.